thearn/webcam-pulse-detector/README.md

 OpenMDAO is an open-source engineering framework that serves as a convenient enviroment to containerize the required real-time analyses, and allow for it to be easily tweaked to specification.
-Upon installation, it is installed into it's own Python virtualenv, which must be activated before use (see below).
+Upon installation, OpenMDAO is bootstrapped into it's own Python virtualenv, which must be activated before use (see below).
 OpenMDAO requires python 2.6+, numpy, scipy, and matplotlib (see http://openmdao.org/docs/getting-started/requirements.html)

 Quickstart: